 A very deep sleep

 Are you desperate for a deep, uninterrupted night’s sleep?
 Your dreams could come true at Deep Sleep, the deepest underground accommodation in the world!
-Situated a staggering 1,375 feet deep below the mountains of Eryri (Snowdonia) at the bottom of an abandoned Victorian slate mine are cosy cabins and a romantic grotto.
+Part of Go Below Underground Adventures, the cosy cabins and a romantic grotto are situated a staggering 1,375 feet deep below the mountains of Eryri (Snowdonia),at the bottom of an abandoned Victorian slate mine.
 Truly an experience like no other.

 Steaming to the top aboard the Snowdon Mountain Railway